GravityPDF/gravity-pdf-documentation/docs/v5/shop-pdf-template-certificate-montgomery.md

 * The image of company that appears on top of the certificate.
 An image 500px wide is suitable in most cases.

 #### Business Name (2)
 * The name of the company that appears below the logo.
-This moves slightly upwards when there is no logo set.
+This moves slightly upwards and its font sizes increases slightly when there is no logo set.
 * If you leave this setting blank, it won't be included in the PDF.

-#### Letter Body (3)
+#### Title (3)
-* The main body of your letter.
-Use the full-featured rich text editor to format the letter how you want.
+* The title of the certificate.
 You can easily integrated data captured from your users by using Merge Tags.
-* You should excludes salutations, addresses and signatures as they are handled by other settings.
+* You should excludes subtitle as it is handled by other settings.

-#### Closing Salutation (4)
+#### Subtitle (4)
-* This text appears right after the body of your letter.
+* This text appears right after the title of the certificate.
+It describes what type of certificate the document is.
-* `Yours sincerely` is a common closing salutation.
-Outside the US, if you don't know the recipient's name `Yours, faithfully` should be used.

-#### Date Format (5)
+#### Introduction (5)
-* Select the date format that is shown in the letter.
-The date shown on the PDF is taken from the entry submission date.
-* We support date formats out of the box:
-    -   November 29, 2018 (Month Day, Year)
-    -   29/11/2018 (dd/mm/yyyy)
-    -   11/29/2018 (mm/dd/yyyy)
-    -   2018-11-29 (yyyy-mm-dd)
-    -   Disable Date
+* This text appears right after the subtitle and before the name of awardee of the certificate.
+It gives a brief introduction and presentation of the certificate to the awardee.

 #### Indent Paragraphs
 * When checked the first line of each paragraph of the [Body](#letter-body-3) text is indented.